ticianavalle/2017goals/README.md

 7. Fairest of All: A Tale of the Wicked Queen by Serena Valentino - OK
 8. Life, the universe and everything by Douglas Adams - OK
 9. Feast of Crows by George RR Martin - reading
-10. Eve by William P. Young - reading
+10. Eve by William P. Young - OK
+11. So long and thanks for all the fish! by Douglas Adams - reading

 -------------------